Kiruse/AWTeP.py/README.md

 *WikiParse* uses a completely different approach and a completely custom parser with few dependencies.
 It is designed to allow extension of syntax and to create more distinct yet generic abstract syntax trees (ASTs).

+# NOTE: Special Case
+Currently, WikiParse is built for a specialized project.
+It contains some syntax parsing specific to Wiktionary (specifically the "meanings reference" convention `[1, 2, 3]`).
+We will iteratively move toward a more extensible approach.

 # Abstract Syntax Tree
 The parser produces an *Abstract Syntax Tree (AST)* which can be further used to render HTML.
 This AST follows a simple yet special formula: